Linosway24/Sound-Meter/tasks/PROJECT-STATUS-AND-NEXT-STEPS.md

 ### For User (Michael Carlino)

-1. **URGENT: Review Menu Structure Document**
-   - [ ] Open `tasks/menu-structure-review.md`
-   - [ ] Power on Quest SoundPro SE-DL device
+1. **DECIDE: Next Phase/Task**
-   - [ ] Navigate through all menus
+   - [ ] Choose: Task 5.0 (Measurement Engine) OR Phase 5 (Files Menu)
-   - [ ] Verify menu items, labels, order
-   - [ ] Verify soft key labels for each screen
+   - [ ] Recommendation: Task 5.0 to complete SLM functionality
-   - [ ] Test Alt f functionality
+   - [ ] Notify when ready to proceed

+2. **If Choosing Task 5.0:**
-   - [ ] Verify dialog text
+   - [ ] Review measurement data requirements
-   - [ ] Provide corrections or approval
+   - [ ] Provide reference images/data for pages 2-4 if available
-   - [ ] Mark document as APPROVED when complete
+   - [ ] Specify measurement calculation requirements

-2. **After Menu Review:**
+3. **If Choosing Phase 5:**
-   - [ ] Approve menu structure document
+   - [ ] Review Files menu enhancement requirements
-   - [ ] Notify when ready for Task 3.0B implementation
+   - [ ] Specify which file operations are priority

 ### For Development Team

 1. **Ready to Proceed:**
+   - ✅ Phase 4 complete and tested
-   - ✅ All foundation work complete
+   - ✅ All SLM navigation and UI complete
    - ✅ Code quality verified
    - ✅ Architecture solid
-   - ⏳ Waiting for menu structure approval
+   - ✅ Ready for next phase/task

-2. **When Task 3.0A Approved:**
+2. **When Next Task Chosen:**
-   - Begin Task 3.0B implementation immediately
+   - Begin implementation immediately
-   - Use approved menu structure as source of truth
+   - Use Phase 4 as foundation
-   - Implement menu navigation system
-   - Build menu rendering functions
-   - Integrate with existing FSM
+   - Follow existing code patterns and architecture

 ---